 The past year has been a year of reckoning for America’s deep-rooted problem of systemic racism.
 With protests, activism, and positive policy actions being taken on all levels, it is hoped that racism and racial discrimination can be eroded completely.
-In the meanwhile, instances of racial discrimination in employment are still widespread and continue exist.
+In the meanwhile, instances of race discrimination in employment are still widespread and continue exist.
 If you have been discriminated against at the workplace you should consult with an Oregon race discrimination attorney at Meyer Stephenson Law.

 There are several laws in Oregon at both the federal and the state level that prohibit racial discrimination at the workplace in the scope of hiring, promotions, or termination.
 In this article, we will mention about some of these and the basic mechanisms that are in place for you to file claims against any such discrimination.
-However, before taking any action against your employer you should hire expert Oregon racial discrimination attorneys so that they can help you with the detailed legal perquisites and requirements that need to be filed in a claim.
+However, before taking any action against your employer you should hire expert Oregon discrimination attorneys so that they can help you with the detailed legal perquisites and requirements that need to be filed in a claim.